-The calling application can use any of the preceding datatypes when invoking the callProcedure() method and, where necessary, VoltDB makes the appropriate type conversions (for example, from int to String or from String to Double).
-(See Section 3.3.2, "Invoking Stored Procedures" for information on the call-Procedure() method.)
+The calling client application can use any of the preceding datatypes when invoking the callProcedure() method and, where necessary, VoltDB makes the appropriate type conversions (for example, from int to String or from String to Double).
+See Section 6.2, "Invoking Stored Procedures" for more on using the callProcedure() method.

-3.2.3.3.
+5.2.3.
 Creating and Executing SQL Queries in Stored Procedures